 This image shows engines installed with the rear deck plates removed.
 (Picture from TM 9-741 Medium Armored Car T17E1.)

-The engine end of the transfer case and brake assembly is shown in this picture.
+The engine end of the transfer case and brake assembly is shown at the top, with the brake end displayed at the bottom.
 It was essentially a two-speed transmission that connected the engines' two power lines with the front and rear axles.
 Separate shifters allowed the engagement of the front axle and the ability to change between high and low speeds.
 The transfer case speed selector could be shifted to high or low from a central position to affect both engines, or off to either side where it would only affect a single engine.
 This enabled the use of a single engine if necessary.
 At the front end of each transfer case propeller shaft was mounted a parking brake.
 (Picture from TM 9-741 Medium Armored Car T17E1.)

 The foot throttle was hydraulically operated, using the same fluid reservoir as the brake system.
 Control rods connected the engines, carburetors, and transmissions, and these rods required synchronization.
 1. Slave cylinder idler lever.
 2. Cross shaft accelerator lever.
 3. Slave cylinder support bracket.
 4. Cross shaft coupling lever.
 5. Cross shaft operating lever.
 6. Slave cylinder coupling lever return spring.
 7. Throttle rod return springs.
 8. Throttle rods.
 9. Transmission throttle control rods.
 10. Throttle valve levers.
 11. Slave cylinder.
 12. Cross shaft.
 13. Cross shaft support bracket.
 (Picture from TM 9-741 Medium Armored Car T17E1.)